-Want to gain some professional experience in your degree area and make a difference to the Tasmanian community?
-Why not apply for Treasury's cadetship program.
+Are you seeking to gain professional experience and want to make a difference for the Tasmanian community?
+Why not apply for Treasury's Cadet Program!

 What work will I be doing?

-You will undertake research and administrative work across the agency, and can be involved in standard tasks or in larger projects.
-Treasury will aim to develop you for a future career with us through grass roots exposure to our broad responsibility areas and though ongoing training and skills development.
+You will undertake research, analysis and administrative work for a range of topical issues that relate to the work of the branch you are placed in.
+You can be involved in standard tasks or in specific projects of significance to the work area.
+Treasury will aim to develop you for a future career with us through exposure to our broad responsibility areas and ongoing training and skills development.

 - Research and analysis into economic, financial, regulatory, budgetary and public policy issues.

-- Preparation of written correspondence, reports and submissions.
+- Preparation of written correspondence, reports, submissions and electronic information.

-- Planning, development and implementation of financial management policies, processes and strategies.
+- Contributing to the development of policies, processes and strategies.

-- Maintaining financial management systems and other databases.
+- Maintaining information for financial management systems and other databases.

 - Coordinating meetings, conferences and seminars including materials, administrative support, taking notes and minutes.